knselry/knselry.github.io/theories/deltarune/layers.markdown

 It exists as a way to neatly fit the program itself existing as well as the soul being put into the world into the story.

-Layer 2 is more of the "main" story (though layer 1 is still important either self evidently or as an extension of lsyer 2)
+Layer 2 is more of the "main" story (though layer 1 is still important either self evidently or as an extension of layer 2)